Current students should consult this page to review their grant manual and keep track of their grant requirements.

 - Complete and submit of the Student Employment Form by the posted date, with the understanding that if it is not completed, the grant will be forfeited in full;

-- Complete of the Responsible Conduct in Research and Scholarship Training prior to beginning the research project with the understanding that if it is not completed, the grant will be forfeited in full;
+- Complete the Responsible Conduct in Research and Scholarship Training prior to beginning the research project with the understanding that if it is not completed, the grant will be forfeited in full;

-- Complete of an Institutional Review Board application, if working with human subjects; submit of an active Institutional Animal Care and Use Committee protocol number, if working with animal subjects;
+- Complete an Institutional Review Board application, if working with human subjects; submit of an active Institutional Animal Care and Use Committee protocol number, if working with animal subjects;

 - Complete a final paper/project and submission of the paper to the Undergraduate Research Opportunities Program by the posted deadline; and

 - Complete a program exit survey which will be received at the end of the semester period.

 Faculty mentors of student grant recipients are asked to:

 - Set aside adequate time to meet with their scholar regularly throughout the term of the grant and be available on a regular basis to assist their scholar;

 - Monitor and guide their scholar’s work and teach, provide critical feedback, and direct in a timely way the research being conducted by their scholar;

 - Assist the scholar in the preparation of an application to the Institutional Review Board if working with human subjects; maintain and train the scholar in the active Institutional Animal Care and Use Committee protocol if working with animal subjects;

 - Assist his or her scholar in constructing his or her final paper/project that he or she will submit to UROP at the end of the grant term; review and approve the final version of the project submitted to UROP;